 IoT technologies pose potential dangers to your internet safety.
 News reports have ranged from an IoT botnet taking down portions of the Internet to hackers exploiting baby monitors.

 That’s why it’s a good idea to protect your digital life by securing your IoT-connected devices.
 Here are ten ways to do that.

 - Install reputable internet security software on your computers, tablets, and smartphones.
-For instance, Norton Security Deluxe can provide real-time protection against existing and emerging malware, including ransomware and viruses.

 - Use strong and unique passwords for device accounts, Wi-Fi networks, and connected devices.
 Don’t use common words or passwords that are easy to guess, such as “password” or “123456.”